-Ronnie Werner of Rye hadn’t been to a protest since the 1960s, but felt she had no choice but to make her voice heard along this little street after the deadly events in Charlottesville in 2017, a place she lived for many years
+Ronnie Werner of Rye said she hadn’t been to a protest since the 1960s, but felt she had no choice but to make her voice heard along this little street after the deadly events in Charlottesville in 2017, a place she lived for many years

 “I am so disturbed by the lies (Donald Trump’s) told and the lives he’s cost,” said Werner.
 “I felt like I owed it to my grandchildren to come here today.”